 Whipped Goat Cheese and Herb Dip

 This savory whipped goat cheese dip is perfect for dipping with sweet strawberries!
 For easy entertaining, prep ahead instructions are listed in the recipe notes.
-In the spirit of skinny dips, I've written the recipe using reduced fat dairy.
-This dip is equally delicious made with reduced fat or whole cream cheese and milk.
-Use whichever you prefer!

 - 10 ounces goat cheese